strudel-science/strudel-kit/docs/getting-started/4-customize-taskflow.md

 </Typography>
 ```

-Here we are doing the same thing we did in the `LabelValueTable` components, except there is one small difference: the variable is wrapped with curly braces `{...}`.
+Here you are doing the same thing you did in the `LabelValueTable` components, except there is one small difference: the variable is wrapped with curly braces `{...}`.
 This is necessary because in React, curly braces indicate that a variable or function is going to be used in the component, otherwise it would render the literal text, "state.previewItem['Name']".
 This wasn't necessary in the `LabelValueTable` because there are already curly braces around the whole `row` prop.

 Refresh the page.
 You should see the planet name at the top of the preview panel.